 With a wealth of experience in adult and higher education, Dr. McEwen has worked with a diversity of learners in both formal and non-formal educational settings.
 Previously, she served on faculty at Biola University and Azusa Pacific University.
 She has also taught at Wheaton College and Trinity International University.

-In addition to higher education, Dr. McEwen has served in a number of local, regional, and international leadership roles including her work as Director of Training with the Chalmers Center for Economic Development at Covenant College and Food for the Hungry International.
-She holds a PhD in Educational Studies from Trinity International University, an MA in Cross-cultural Ministries from Dallas Theological Seminary, and a BA in Linguistics from the University of Ottawa.
+In addition to higher education, Dr. McEwen has served in international mission and community development contexts, including her role as Director of Training with the Chalmers Center for Economic Development, Food for the Hungry International, and OMF.

 Dr. McEwen grew up in Ottawa, Canada, and has since lived and worked in Asia, Africa, and North America.

 Areas of expertise

 - Non-formal education